elixir-lang/elixir-lang.github.com/getting-started/meta/macros.markdown

 ** (CompileError) iex:32: undefined function two/0
 ```

-It also means you can't both create and use a function-defining macro in a module, even with `defmacrop`.
-As an example, suppose I want to define a function that's only used for its side effects.
-To prevent the value of the last calculation from "leaking" to its caller, it will always return an innocuous symbol.
+It also means you can't both create and use a function-defining macro in the same module, even with `defmacrop`.
+As an example, suppose I want to define a number of functions that are only used for side effects.
+To prevent the value of the last calculation from "leaking" to the caller, such functions should always return an innocuous symbol.
 Like this:

 ```iex
 iex> Sample.add_and_print(1, 3)